CortexIntelligentAutomation/docs/content/en/docs/2024.9/_shared/upgrade/2024.9/upgrade-web-application-server/republish-packages.md

 1. Unpublish existing published packages and create new versions
+{{< alert type="note" title="Note" >}} This only needs to happen for upgrading to this release version as breaking changes were introduced as part of the cleanup of the NServiceBus endpoint and RabbitMQ queues.
+This step should not be required in future upgrades.{{< /alert >}}

     * Log in to Gateway with a user that has the `Admin` role.
     * Click on the `Admin` charm, then `Packages`.
     * In the `Package Definitions` grid, select `Is Published` filter on the `Is Published` column to show all published packages.